vagrantpress/vagrantpress/README.md

 To log in to the local Wordpress installation at http://localhost:8080/wp-admin/ the username is `admin`, the password is `vagrant`.

+You can access phpMyAdmin at http://localhost:8080/phpmyadmin/ with username `wordpress`, password `wordpress`.

 ## A Few Details

 * I’m running this on a local ‘box’ (working on importing this one to S3) of Ubuntu 12.04LTS 64-bit.
 This might be a bit full blown for a development environment - feel free to edit the Vagrantfile to include any other box you may have.
 (My goal is to get a ‘real’ box loaded to S3 so the install/run is seamless.)